yihong1120/Construction-Hazard-Detection/README.md

    python main.py --poll 5
    ```

-* **JSON Mode (File-based Multi-stream Config)**
+* **JSON Mode (File-based Multi-stream Config) — Optional, advanced; not recommended for most users**
    Use `--config` to specify the JSON file path; the main program will start a subprocess for each stream config in the array.
+This mode is mutually exclusive with Database Mode.

    ```bash
    python main.py --config config/configuration.json